elvert19/spoti_stats/README.md

 Build a "Wrapped-style" summary for quick insights

-🤝 Contributions  are Welcome
+🤝 Contributions Welcome
 Feel free to tweak this repo, improve the analysis, or add your own ideas!
-Highly recommended if you enjoy data s through your Spotify history.
+Highly recommended if you enjoy data storytelling through your Spotify history.

- Note
+🔐 Note
 If you're using your own Spotify data, download it from the official Spotify Privacy Portal.
 It may take a few days, but it's worth it for deeper insights!

+yaml
+Copy
+Edit